-The pilot test took place in a highly populated district in the city of Cordoba and later, progressively, it was extended to the rest of the city, finally covering the entire city and population.
-Nowadays 100% of collection in public spaces is based on this separation.
+The pilot test took place in a highly populated district and it was extended to whole city in 10 years

 • This type of collection costs 30% more than the average ordinary cost, and is calculated at €78/tonne (instead of €60/tonne).

 • Furthermore, awareness raising campaigns are necessary to make the new model popular (around €30,000/year)

 100% - 328,000 inhabitants of the city of Cordoba are users of the separation model.